UbiquityDotNET/Llvm.Libs/ReadMe.md

  1. Build LlvmBindingsGenerator
  2. Run LlvmBindingsGenerator to parse the llvm headers and the extended headers from the native LibLLVM
-    1. This generates the C# Handle code AND the linker DEF file used by the Windows variants of native library and therefore needs to run before the other projects are built.
+    1. This generates the linker DEF file used by the Windows variants of native library and therefore needs to run before the other projects are built.
 Generating the exports file ensures that it is always accurate and any functions declared in the headers are exported so that the linker generates an error for any missing implementation(s).
         1. This step is run once for each RID+target combination.
         2. There is an [effort](https://github.com/llvm/llvm-project/issues/109483) ongoing in LLVM to support the declaration of APIs as exported (via the `LLVM_C_ABI` macro) but